The Perfect Soil Mix for Your Tradescantia

 Which mix should you use?:

-While I’ve mentioned a few options like coco coir, perlite, and biochar, remember, you don’t need to use all of them at once.
+While I’ve mentioned a few options like coco coir, perlite, and activated carbon, remember, you don’t need to use all of them at once.
 It’s all about picking what works for your plants and what you have around.
-Tradescantias are pretty flexible—they thrive in any good quality soil.
+Tradescantias are pretty flexible, they're happy in any good quality soil.

 I hope you found this helpful and if you have any questions, please don't hesitate to reach out!